Ioxom/IoxBot/README.md

 And a couple prefixless commands, no u, E, rip, hello IoxBot and IoxBot.
 It's up to you to find out what they return.

 # Recent Updates
+2020/07/31 - Move everything possible to the config file

 2020/07/27 - Add an option for logging which commands are used in the console

 2020/07/26 - Big code improvements such as putting prefixless commands in a switch